Market research can often get de-prioritized. Yet, having an effective market research can be a game changer for your marketing strategy.

 It is not realistic to think that you will be able to survey your entire target population, but you do need an adequate percentage and a representative cross-section of your consumer base.

-If there are variations in your target population or if you are interested in finding statistically significant differences between subgroups in the sample, the sample size should be adjusted for these goals.
+Adjust the sample size for variations in your target population.
+You should also adjust it to find statistically significant differences between subgroups in the sample.
 You can read more about the intricacies of these types of analysis survey sample size here.

 Survey Distribution Method

-Choosing the right distribution method to collect your data is important, because the distribution method determines the audience you can access.
+Choosing the right distribution method to collect your data is important.
+The distribution method determines which audience you can access.
 Additionally, different modes introduce different forms of bias.

 Carefully consider your target audience and then find the best channel for reaching them.

-For instance, if your target audience is an older demographic group, social media or internet channels may not be the best distribution options.
+For instance, if your target audience is an older demographic group, social media or internet channels might not be the best options.
+Consider alternative distribution methods that better reach this audience.
 Direct mail, phone, or personal interview may be the best option for reaching this audience.

-If, however, your audience is young and active, social media, email invitations, mobile surveys, or a survey embedded on your website may be the way to go.
-Also consider other distribution methods, such as QR code or web addresses on receipts, newsletters, and printed brochures to expand your survey’s reach.
+If your audience is young and active, social media, email invitations, and mobile surveys might be effective options.
+A survey embedded on your website could also work well.
+Consider using other distribution methods to expand your survey’s reach.
+For example, include QR codes or web addresses on receipts, newsletters, and printed brochures.

 4. Review Your New Market Research Data